fkeitxflf/mintnet/README.md

 ### Using VirtualBox on Mac OSX

-If you're experiencing slow network conditions on a local virtualbox VM, see [this link](https://github.com/docker/kitematic/issues/577#issuecomment-163493192).
+If you're experiencing slow network conditions on a local VirtualBox VM, see [this link](https://github.com/docker/kitematic/issues/577#issuecomment-163493192).